-Tutor: Liang Xinlian, Juha Hyyppä and Yunsheng Wang
+Tutor: Liang Xinlian, Yunsheng Wang, and Juha Hyyppä

 National Land Survey of Finland

-The course aims at giving an overview on the state-of-the-art of forest modelling utilizing terrestrial point clouds, e.g. from terrestrial laser scanning, mobile laser scanning and series of images.
-The course will cover several topics, ranging from the background information (e.g. the instrument, the measurement principles and the potential applications), the summary of the research progress in the last two decades, the fundamental steps in the data processing chain (e.g. noise reduction, tree detection, tree modelling and parameter estimations), to the pioneering studies.
+Forest data are conventionally collected through labour intensive and time-consuming manual measurement.
+Terrestrial point cloud became practically available twenty years ago, which documents three-dimensional (3D) environment with millions to billions of 3D points.
+The last two decades witnessed a rapid growth in the studies and applications.
+Tremendous efforts were put into research trying to answer key questions of using point cloud data in the forest measurement.
+The course aims at giving an overview on the state of-the-art of forest modelling utilizing terrestrial point clouds, e.g. from terrestrial laser scanning, mobile laser scanning and series of images.
+The course will cover several topics ranging from the background information (e.g. the instrument, the measurement principles and the potential applications), the summary of the research progresses in the last two decades, the fundamental steps in the data processing chain (e.g. noise reduction, tree detection, tree modelling and parameter estimations), to the pioneering studies.
 The course will also work on selected topics to discuss the influences of the terrestrial point clouds on the forest modelling.
-The course is based on the EuroSDR project “Benchmarking on Terrestrial Laser Scanning for Forestry Applications”.

 The fee for attending the pre-course seminar is 100 €.
 This fee will be deducted from the course fee in case of later subscription to the e-learning courses.

 A limited number of scholarships will be available to fully cover the course fee and to partially support the travel costs to the pre-course seminar (up to € 500).
 The scholarships are intended to Ph.D./Master students and other applicants with no or very limited financial support from their university or public institution.
-Active participation in all four courses and a successful completion of at least two courses is required from applicants in order to reimburse their travel costs.
+Successful completion of at least two courses is required from applicants in order to reimburse their travel costs.

 In order to proceed with the application: